Kita Solar Power Station: Location

 The development sits on 100 ha of real estate.
 The power station is in town of Kita, Kayes Region, approximately 188 km, by road, northwest of Bamako, the capital city of Mali, along the Bamako–Kéniéba Highway.
 Kita is located about 243 km, by road, northeast of the town of Kéniéba, at the international border with Senegal.
 The geographical coordinates of Kita Solar Power Station are:

 13°01'42.0"N 9°31'10.0"W (Latitude:13.028333; Longitude:-9.519444).

 Overview

-The power station is a joint venture between Akuo Energy, an independent energy producer, based in France, and Pash Global, an investment company.
+The power station is a joint venture between Akuo Energy, an independent energy producer, based in France, and Pash Global, an energy and infrastructure development company focused on the Global South.
 Together, they own Akuo Kita Solar, the special purpose vehicle company that owns and operates the power station.
 The power generated is purchased by the Malian public electric utility company, Electricité du Mali, pursuant to a 30-year power purchase agreement.

 Kita Solar Power Station is capable of supplying electric energy for up to 120,000 households in Mali.
 In addition, it helps the country to save the emission of up to 52,000 tonnes of carbon dioxide every year.